 When a loan is purchased from a pool, its stated principal balance is passed through to certificateholders on the distribution date in the month following the month of purchase.
 Thus, a mandatory or optional purchase of a loan from your pool will accelerate the payment of principal on your certificates.
 Moreover, no prepayment premium is payable to certificateholders in this case.

-We may require a seller to purchase some or all of the mortgage loans from your pool due to a breach of representations and warranties, accelerating the rate of principal payment on your certificates.
+We may require a seller to purchase some or all of the mortgage loans from your pool due to a breach of representations and warranties, accelerating the rate at which you receive your return of principal.